Testicular Cancer: Overview

 Symptoms of testicular cancer can include:

-- A lump on your testicle that is often painless, but it can be uncomfortable
+- A lump on your testicle that may not hurt, but can be uncomfortable

 - A feeling of heaviness or aching in the scrotum or lower belly (abdomen)